Cohesion: The uncomfortable truth

 By JOSEPH TAN

-As we celebrate Malaysia Day on Sep 16, we are reminded of our national pride stemming from a multi-cultural society.
+As Malaysia’s National Day is around the corner, we are reminded of our national pride stemming from a multi-cultural society.
 Slogans and depictions of different races living in harmony with each other represent a utopia of integration and cohesion.

 While these are all worthwhile images of how things could be, there is a lack of understanding of how to get there.
 Unity is a look, like bodybuilding – we all aspire to have that “body”, but are unwilling to go through the process, effort and sacrifice of “building”.